 JAX-WS also add support, via JAXB, for MTOM, the new attachment specification.

 For Seam 1.2: Since Seam requires the latest edition of EJB3, you need to install JBoss AS from the latest JEMS installer.
 Make sure that you select the "ejb3" or "ejb3+clustering" profile to include EJB3 support.
-Also, the jboss-seam.jar library file from the Seam distribution must be included in each Seam application you deploy.
+Also, the JBoss-seam.jar library file from the Seam distribution must be included in each Seam application you deploy.
 Refer to examples in Seam distribution (inside the examples directory) to see how to build and package Seam applications.

-Yes, you can run Seam applications in plain Tomcat 5.5+ or in the Sun GlassFish application server.
-To run Seam application in Tomcat, you need a number of additional library files and a few configuration files to bootstrap the JBoss EJB3 inside Tomcat.
-Please refer to the deploy.tomcat ANT build target for the Seam booking example (in the examples/booking directory of the Seam distribution) for more on how to build a Tomcat WAR for Seam applications.
+Ans: Yes, you can run Seam applications in plain Tomcat 5.5+ or in the Sun GlassFish application server.
+To run the Seam application in Tomcat, you need a number of additional library files and a few configuration files to bootstrap the JBoss EJB3 inside Tomcat.
+Please refer to the deployment.tomcat ANT build target for the Seam booking example (in the examples/booking directory of the Seam distribution) for more on how to build a Tomcat WAR for Seam applications.
 Refer to this blog post on how to run Seam in Sun's Glassfish application server.

-Yes, as of Seam 1.1, you can use Seam in any J2EE application server, with one caveat: you will not be able to use EJB 3.0 session beans.
+Ans: Yes, as of Seam 1.1, you can use Seam in any J2EE application server, with one caveat: you will not be able to use EJB 3.0 session beans.
 However, you can use either Hibernate or JPA for persistence, and you can use Seam JavaBean components instead of session beans.

-No, Seam only works on JDK 5.0 and above.
+Ans: No, Seam only works on JDK 5.0 and above.
 It uses annotations and other JDK 5.0 features.

 Ans: The source code and build script of all Seam example applications are included in the examples directory of the Seam distribution.

 Ans: Seam only supports JSF as a view framework at this time.
 We plan to support other web frameworks in the future.
 We like JSF because it is a component-based UI framework, which fits really well with Seam's component-based approach to business objects and persistence objects.
-Seam made a major improvement to JSF by eliminating almost all XML configuration for backing beans — you can now define back beans from POJOs or EJB3 components using simple annotations.
+Seam made a major improvement to JSF by eliminating almost all XML configuration for backing beans -- you can now define back beans from POJOs or EJB3 components using simple annotations.
 We recommend you use Facelets, instead of JSP, with JSF.
-Facelets provide a powerful templating framework, better appplication performance, and allows us to write much simpler JSF pages.
-Please see the Seam booking example application for an example on how to use Facelets.
+Facelets provide a powerful templating framework, better application performance, and allows us to write much simpler JSF pages.
+Please see the Seam booking example application for an example of how to use Facelets.

-For indepth understanding on JBoss click on:
+For an in-depth understanding on JBoss click on: